Kane gets 1,000th point, Blackhawks beat Jets 5-2 - WHIZ News

 Everyone was invited.

-Kane reached 1,000 when he picked up an assist on Brandon Saad’s third-period goal, and the Blackhawks beat the Winnipeg Jets 5-2 for their season-high fifth straight win.
+Kane reached 1,000 when he picked up an assist on Brandon Saad’s third-period goal, and the Blackhawks beat the Winnipeg Jets 5-2 on Sunday night for their season-high fifth straight win.

 Kane became the 90th player in NHL history to reach the milestone with 5:46 left.
 The All-Star winger passed from behind the net to Ryan Carpenter in the right circle.
 Carpenter then fed a wide-open Saad at the left side of the net for an easy tap-in before goalie Connor Hellebuyck could slide across the crease.